 - The Madagascar plague tends to hit the country every year and there are normally about 400 cases recorded yearly.

-- This latest attack of the plague has infected about 230 people according to the country’s health ministry.
+- The latest attack of the plague in 2017 has infected about 230 people according to the country’s health ministry.

 - People become infected by the plague after being bitten by infected fleas (bubonic plague) or through the cough of an infected person (pneumonic plague).